|

 Acrylic Based: Anything is

 better than nothing.
-The downfall to Acrylic based water sealant
+The downfall to Acrylic based water sealant,

-is it needs to be done annually.
+however, is it needs to be done annually.
 It can leave a pasty look and

 result in time consuming maintenance to restore the original beauty.